 ESSEC Business School Prof. Arthur Gautier with a focus on how reward-based crowdfunding platforms are shaking-up the self-Interest vs. altruism question.

+Crowdfunding: The get-what-you-give dimension by Arthur Gautier and Tom Gamble.
 Related research: “Beyond the Opposition Between Altruism and Self-Interest: Reciprocal Giving in Reward-Based Crowdfunding”, published in the Journal of Business Ethics.

 Crowdfunding to forge relationships